-As we reach the midpoint of the winter season, I'd like to inform you as to how decisions are made regarding whether to have school or not due to inclement weather.
+As we reach another winter season, I'd like to inform you as to how decisions are made regarding whether to have school or not due to inclement weather.
 Our District staff understands that our decision to open or close schools in bad weather has a big effect on families.
 We also understand that our students are better served - both academically and socially - by being in school.
 But, as always, our top priority is the safety of our students.

 How Do We Make Our Decisions?